vaamonde/infra-cisco/03-rackcisco/06-ConfiguracaoDoSVI-Switch-3560-9200.md

   copy running-config startup-config
 ```

-## SEGUNDA ETAPA: Verificando as Configurações do Switch 3560.
+## SEGUNDA ETAPA: Verificando as Configurações do Switch 3560 ou 9200.

 ```python
 !Visualizando as Configurações do Running-Config (RAM)